 The Balloon over Bagan service operates twice daily, early in the morning just before sunset and late in the evening just before sunset from October through March.
 A whole balloon ride lasts about 1 hour.

-My favorite sight in Myanmar- the U Bein Teak Bridge at Amarapura (itself a former capital of Burma), which is just 11 kilometres south of Mandalay.
-Nothing could be quite as magical as sunset view at the longest and oldest wooden teak bridge in the world.
+My favorite sight in Myanmar- is the U Bein Teak Bridge at Amarapura (itself a former capital of Burma), which is just 11 kilometers south of Mandalay.
+Nothing could be quite as magical as the sunset view at the longest and oldest wooden teak bridge in the world.
 The teak wood was once part of the Royal Palace in Mandalay but was turned into a bridge by the mayor, U Bein.
-The columns were no longer needed so they found a new home for them, helping the common people across Taungthaman Lake.
+The columns were no longer needed so they found a new home for themselves, helping the common people across Taungthaman Lake.

-The leg-rowing Intha people, the wooden stilt houses on water and the gloating gardens are what make the Inle Lake so different and enchanting.
-This vast picturesque lake, 900 metres above sea-level, is home to Intha people who live and work on water.
-The Intha people go about their business on small wooden boats, row along the channels that separate their floating gardens with one leg around a long oar and the other foot firmly gripping the flat stern of boat.
+The leg-rowing Intha people, the wooden stilt houses on water, and the floating gardens are what make Inle Lake so different and enchanting.
+This vast picturesque lake, 900 meters above sea level, is home to Intha people who live and work on water.
+The Intha people go about their business on small wooden boats, row along the channels that separate their floating gardens with one leg around a long oar and the other foot firmly gripping the flat stern of the boat.
 A boat trip through Inle Lake gives you an interesting peek into life in traditional Myanmar.

-If you visit to Inle Lake is in September or October, you may have the chance to witness the grandest event taking place in the region - the Phaung Daw Oo Pagoda Festival.
+If you visit Inle Lake in September or October, you may have the chance to witness the grandest event taking place in the region - the Phaung Daw Oo Pagoda Festival.

-To get into Inle Lake, the easiest way is taking domestic flight to Heho, which is about one-hour's a car-ride from the lake itself.
-If you want to take bus or train, you need to go via the nearby Shwenyaung Junction, from where it is a 20 minute taxi ride to the town of Nyaung Shwe near Inle Lake (for those who travel with Odyssey, there is no need to worry about this as we will arrange private car for you).
+To get into Inle Lake, the easiest way is to take a domestic flight to Heho, which is about one hour's car ride from the lake itself.
+If you want to take a bus or train, you need to go via the nearby Shwenyaung Junction, from where it is a 20-minute taxi ride to the town of Nyaung Shwe near Inle Lake (for those who travel with Odyssey, there is no need to worry about this as we will arrange a private car for you).
 A wide range of accommodations can be found in Nyaung Shwe.

-Myanmar is not known as a beach destination like it neighours, but it does have some of the finest stretches of beach that remain undiscovered by tourists and unspoiled by development.
-The most beautiful one is the Ngapali Beach, which is just a 45-minute flight from Yangon.
+Myanmar is not known as a beach destination like its neighbors, but it does have some of the finest stretches of beach that remain undiscovered by tourists and unspoiled by development.
+The most beautiful one is Ngapali Beach, which is just a 45-minute flight from Yangon.

 Kyaiktiyo Pagoda is located near Kyaikhto town, 210 kilometers east of Yangon.
 You can visit it on a day trip from Yangon.
-To get to the pagoda, take a pick-up truck at the base town and then hike to the top or choose to get carried up on a large palanquins carried by 4 men.
+To get to the pagoda, take a pick-up truck at the base town and then hike to the top or choose to get carried up on a large palanquin carried by 4 men.
 It's always better to take just hand luggage to avoid hassles.
-For those who want to stay overnight on the mountain top and see sunrise, there are some hotels on the top, although most are pricy.
+For those who want to stay overnight on the mountaintop and see the sunrise, there are some hotels on the top, although most are pricy.

 Mount Popa is usually visited on a day trip from Bagan, as a great way to take a break from the endless temples.

 I've been writing about a lot of the sights you can see in Myanmar but one of the best experiences you can have in Myanmar is simply doing what locals do.
-So, chew some betel nut (and you will see lots of folk with red teeth!), drink a glass of sugarcane juice that can be easily found, wear a longyi (for men) or htamein (for women) and paint your face with Thanaka (traditional sunscreen), you are so close to Myanmar!
+So, chew some betel nut (and you will see lots of folk with red teeth!), drink a glass of sugarcane juice that can be easily found, wear a longyi (for men) or tame in (for women) and paint your face with Thanaka (traditional sunscreen), you are so close to Myanmar!
 What's more encouraging, local people seem to love showing you how things are done.

-Check out our sample Myanmar tour itineraries here to experience all that Myanmar has to offer.
+Check out our sample Myanmar tour itineraries hereto experience all that Myanmar has to offer.
 As always, feel free to like or share my post on social media.
-You can also write to email@example.com; if there are any questions about travelling in Myanmar.
+You can also write to email@example.com; if there are any questions about traveling in Myanmar.